galatea-associates/galatea-hal/README.md

 	Connected <your bot name> to <your slack team> team at https://<your slack team>.slack.com.

 If you want change the logging level, also `set LOG_LEVEL=<your level>`

+Use the old ctrl-c if you want to kill the bot.

 ### Deploying to prod
 Changes pushed to the remote master branch will automatically deploy a new version of hal